Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Discussion

-We defined admissibility in terms of simultaneous FDP control for all possible subsets of the family of hypotheses.
+We have defined admissibility in terms of simultaneous FDP control for all possible subsets of the family of hypotheses.
 In some cases we may not be interested in all of these sets, as e.g.\ when targeting FWER control exclusively.
-Even with FWER, we retain the result that admissible procedures must be closed testing procedures with admissible local tests.
-We lose, however, the property that all such procedures are automatically admissible.
-With other loss functions, additional criteria might come in, as consonance in the case of familywise error control.
+Even when only interested in some of the subsets, we retain the result that admissible procedures must be closed testing procedures.
+We lose, however, the property that all such procedures are automatically admissible if they have admissible local tests.
+Additional criteria might come in, such as consonance in the case of familywise error control.
 Variants of consonance may be useful as well \citep{Brannath2010}.

-Our focus was mostly on monotone procedures.
+Our focus has been mostly on monotone procedures.
 Such procedures are defined for multiple testing problems on different scales simultaneously.
-Connecting between different scales, they have the property that adding more hypotheses to the multiple testing problem will never result in stronger conclusions for the hypotheses that were already there.
+Connecting between different scales, they have the property that adding more hypotheses to the multiple testing problem will never result in stronger inference for the hypotheses that were already there.
 This is an intuitively desirable property by itself, which prevents some paradoxes \citep{Goeman2014}.
 Monotone procedures have additional valuable properties: viewed as closed testing procedures, they have local tests that are truly local: the local test on $S$ uses only the information that the corresponding local procedure $\mathbf{d}^S$ uses.
 Admissible monotone procedures, however, may sometimes be locally improved, and we have given an example of this.
 Such improvements, if admissible, must still be closed testing procedures with admissible local tests themselves.